The Operator

 Three Agents, Half a Headcount

 The trap is treating an AI agent like a junior employee — same shape, smaller paycheck.
 The shape is wrong.
-Three Fidelic agents typically cover ~80% of one HR-shaped role at a 0.5 AI-to-human ratio.
+Three fidelic agents typically cover ~80% of one HR-shaped role at a 0.5 AI-to-human ratio.
 Hire by scope, not by seat.

 Field Guide · hiring